Naveenguttedar/grid-layout-design/README.md

 ## Challenges Faced

-During the development of the web page , I encountered several challenges, especially while creating responsive like image and  overlapping.
+During the development of the web page , I encountered several challenges, especially while creating responsive like image and text overlapping.
 Then for design layout to fit the products, and making them responsive.